Earth for All – A Survival Guide for Humanity

 Authors:

-Sandrine Dixson-Declève is co-president of the Club of Rome, Owen Gaffney is a strategist, writer, science journalist, and filmmaker and global sustainability analyst at Stockholm Resilience Centre and Potsdam Institute for Climate Impact Research, Jayati Ghosh is an internationally recognized development economist and professor at the University of Massachusetts, Johan Rockström is the director of the Potsdam Institute for Climate Impact Research, Per Espen Stoknes is the director of Centre for Sustainability and Energy at the Norwegian Business School in Oslo. and Jørgen Randers is professor emeritus of climate strategy at the BI Norwegian Business School.
+Sandrine Dixson-Declève is co-president of the Club of Rome, Owen Gaffney is a strategist, writer, science journalist and filmmaker and global sustainability analyst at Stockholm Resilience Centre and Potsdam Institute for Climate Impact Research, Jayati Ghosh is an internationally recognised development economist and professor at the University of Massachusetts, Johan Rockström is the director of the Potsdam Institute for Climate Impact Research, Per Espen Stoknes is the director of Centre for Sustainability and Energy at the Norwegian Business School in Oslo and Jørgen Randers is professor emeritus of climate strategy at the BI Norwegian Business School.

 Other Publications